Jason-Chan1394/Jason-Chan1394.github.io/_posts/2026-02-25-applied-data-science-project.md

 Ultimately, the project aims to deliver a reliable and generalizable predictive model that not only performs well statistically, but also provides meaningful business insights for Amazon’s e-commerce operations.

 ## Work Accomplished
-I have accomplised as follows:

 1. Data Preparation and Cleaning
-The project began with an in-depth review of the transactional dataset to understand variable definitions, data types, and potential inconsistencies.

 Key actions taken:
 - Standardised column naming for consistency
 - Checked for missing values and data anomalies